 - Andrew Johnson National Historic Site preserves the home of Andrew Johnson, who was President during the early years of Reconstruction.

 - After the Battle of Stones River, the area around Stones River National Battlefield and national cemetery became an African American community that thrived through the Reconstruction era, and the park actively interprets this story.

 - One of the economic opportunities available to African American men during Reconstruction was military service.
 For much of the era, Fort Davis National Historic Site was garrisoned by African American "buffalo soldiers."

 - Golden Spike National Historic Site interprets the role of labor and railroads in shaping western expansion during the Reconstruction era.

 - Petersburg National Battlefield interprets the role of United States Colored Troops in the destruction of slavery, but is also the site of Reconstruction era communities in and around the city.

-- After the Civil War, formerly enslaved people found job opportunities working to recover remains at Fredericksburg and Spotsylvania Courthouse National Military Park, and worked with the national cemetery.
+- After the Civil War, formerly enslaved people found job opportunities working to recover remains at Fredericksburg and Spotsylvania National Military Park, and worked with the national cemetery.

 - The surrender of Robert E. Lee's army at Appomattox Courthouse National Historical Park helped marked the end of the Civil War, and began a nation-wide transition from slavery to freedom.